-People of Aboriginal descent can use the records in our collection to obtain information about family members they have been separated as a result of past government policies.
+People of Aboriginal descent can use the records in our collection to find information about family members.
+This can be helpful when families have been separated as a result of past government policies.

 We hold material documenting the written history and experience of Aboriginal people including:

 - Native Title

 - family and community history.